Mechanical keyboards vs. ordinary PC keyboards – which to choose?

 Looking to update your keyboard experience?
 Here’s what you need to know.

-A mechanical keyboard uses physical, actual switches under the keys to determine when someone has actually pressed in a key.
-Whereas an ordinary keyboard is a different setup.
+A mechanical keyboard uses physical, actual switches under the keys to determine when someone has pressed in a key, whereas an ordinary keyboard is a different setup.
 In this article, I will discuss the differences and talk about how to choose a keyboard.

-A keyboard and a mouse are very important devices when interacting with your computer.
+A keyboard and a mouse are essential devices when interacting with a computer.
 Apart from typing, a keyboard can perform other functions using its different keys.
-Modern keyboards are a direct inheritance from the typewriter which was developed as early as 1878.
+Modern keyboards are a direct inheritance from the typewriter, which was developed as early as 1878.